 Through her work at Livepool John Moores University and her connections with the village of Sikles, Sara has come into contact with many NGOs working in Nepal in gender education and development.
 The two NGOs that she has seen in action and have worked with on other projects are outlined below.
-The work being done by these, and many other organisations, is helping the Nepalese Government and school system improve year on year in order to make education in Nepal a more child friendly environment, not just in the buildings which make the schools but through support teachers, communities and most importantly young children realise their potential.
+The work being done by these, and many other organisations, is helping the Nepalese Government and school system improve year on year in order to make education in Nepal a more child friendly environment, not just in the buildings which make the schools but through supporting teachers, communities and most importantly young children to realise their potential.

 The Pahar Trust Nepal (PTN) started in the early 1990's by two ex-Ghurkas to improve the standard of education in rural Nepal.
 This has now led to 100 schools being rebuilt in remote areas with the aim of encouraging children to stay in their local environment and get a good quality education.

 As well as building schools, PTN works with other organisations such as Global Action Nepal, and lobbies the Government to improve teacher training methods so that all children can receive a high quality child-friendly, challenging education to help prepare them for the world we live in today.